Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 35. Use Numbers

-Numbers can be used in a variety of ways to increase conversions on your exit popups.
+Numbers can be used to increase conversions on your exit-intent popups.

 For starters, numbers are great attention-grabbers.
 There’s just something about seeing a number, especially a very specific, odd number, like 1,837, that causes us to stop and take notice.

-We also know that people have a tendency to infer larger sizes, or more of something, from larger numbers.
-So 660 minutes sounds larger than 11 hours, even though they’re the exact same amount of time.
+We also know that people tend to infer larger sizes, or more of something, from larger numbers.
+660 minutes sounds larger than 11 hours, even though they’re the same amount of time.
 Use this to your advantage in your popup copy by using smaller units when you want to give the impression of bigger amounts.

 Of course, if you have big amounts to show off, like Syed Balkhi, then by all means, do it!